Weiqi-Feng/SEIRD-and-Epidemic-Modelling/README.md

 The initial conditions.
 At the beginning of the epidemic we introduce a small number of infectious individuals, assuming everyone is susceptible: $S(0) = 1 - 1e-6$, $I(0) = 1e-6$, $E(0) = R(0) = D(0) = C(0) = 0$.
 Throughout the process, the sum of them is always 1.

-At last we can solve the model over one-year time span with steps of one day.
+Finally, we can solve the model over one-year time span with steps of one day.
 We can then plot the cumulative results and calculate the daily incidence and daily deaths.
 ![SEIRD](./1_SEIRD/SEIRD.png)
 ![Daily](./1_SEIRD/Daily_incidence_deaths.png)